andrecodea/andrecodea/README.md

 <h1 align="left">Hi, I'm André!</h1>

-<p align="left">I am from Brazil, and I am a Computer Science student.
-I really enjoy working with Data Science, Machine Learning and AI, and I'm planning on studying Mechanical Engineering as well.
-I'm currently studying Python, Java, DS and DE.
+<p align="left">I am a data enthusiast from Brazil with a passion for creating data-driven solutions.
+I specialize in Python and SQL, and I am constantly expanding my technical toolkit.
+Currently, I am pursuing a degree in Computer Science while actively participating in several bootcamps focused on modern technologies.
+My skill set includes developing with .NET and Spring Boot frameworks and creating AI agents with Python.
+I have hands-on experience with C#, Java, Python, SQL, AWS, Azure, and Docker, and several of their libraries and frameworks.

 ## 🌐 Socials: